islaytitans/alien/docs/src/GM/cotg2.md

 - Contains 72 high pressure tanks containing 200,000 tones of aging but still flammable and volatile Tritium
   - Once Montero reaches destination it will be harmless Helium-3
-- Montero has an ailing WY-37B 34 meter Flatbed cargo loader called Daisy to move the cargo
+- Montero has an ailing WY-37B 34 meter Flatbed cargo shuttle called Daisy to move the cargo

 ### Passageway Umbilical